sunmingtao/poker-hand-analysis/Leaks.md

 1. KQo at BTN/SB squeeze MP/CO open
 2. KQo not 3bet BB vs SB
+3. AQo/AJo/KQo 3bet or call CO vs BTN (They should all fold, even to a 3x 3bet)
-3. 88/99 at SB squeeze MP/CO open (TT+ should squeeze)
+4. 88/99 at SB squeeze MP/CO open (TT+ should squeeze)
-4. TT/JJ cold 4bet MP open, BTN 3bet
+5. TT/JJ cold 4bet MP open, BTN 3bet
-5. 89s, 55 call large 3bet (4x+ hero open)
+6. 89s, 55 call large 3bet (4x+ hero open)
-6. BB vs SB, not raise cbet with flush draw on paired board. e.g. Ts4s on 7s9h9s
+7. BB vs SB, not raise cbet with flush draw on paired board. e.g. Ts4s on 7s9h9s
-7. AQo not cold 4bet BTN open, SB 3bet, (Should half pot cold 4bet)
+8. AQo not cold 4bet BTN open, SB 3bet, (Should half pot cold 4bet)
-8. AQo call all in BB vs SB against 50BB short stacker
+9. AQo call all in BB vs SB against 50BB short stacker
-9. Use A5s-A9s to isolate limp fish (At least use AT+)
+10. Use A5s-A9s to isolate limp fish (At least use AT+)
+11. A7o at BB call BTN 3x open (At least use A8o), if 2.5x open, use A3o

 ## Flop